Skip to Content

 Finishing the Foundation Chain Edge

-We will add a sc row to the foundation chain side as well to make both edges uniform.
+We will add a couple of sc rows to the foundation chain side as well to make both the edges uniform.

 6 to 12 Years and Teen to Adult